svjack/InfiniteYou/README.md

 - To better fit specific personal needs, we find that two arguments are highly useful to adjust: <br />`--infusenet_conditioning_scale` (default: `1.0`) and `--infusenet_guidance_start` (default: `0.0`).
 Usually, you may NOT need to adjust them.
 If necessary, start by trying a slightly larger <br />`--infusenet_guidance_start` (*e.g.*, `0.1`) only (especially helpful for `sim_stage1`).
 If still not satisfactory, then try a slightly smaller `--infusenet_conditioning_scale` (*e.g.*, `0.9`).

 - We also provided two LoRAs ([Realism](https://civitai.com/models/631986?modelVersionId=706528) and [Anti-blur](https://civitai.com/models/675581/anti-blur-flux-lora)) to enable additional usage flexibility.
-They are *entirely optional*, which are examples to facilitate users to try but are NOT used in our paper.
+If needed, try `Realism` only first.
+They are *entirely optional*, which are examples to try but are NOT used in our paper.

 - If the generated gender does not align with your preferences, try adding specific words in the text prompt, such as 'a man', 'a woman', *etc*.
 We encourage users to use inclusive and respectful language.